kristoji/ML_robot_kinematics/README.md

 ◦ NUM_IT: Specifies the maximum number of iterations for the algorithm.

 ◦ STRESS_TEST: Repeats the inverse kinematics algorithm 100 times for statistical analysis of convergence and errors.

+# TODO
+Here are a few improvements worth considering to enhance the results:

+• Implement kinematics and PID control for the 5DOF robot.

+• Incorporate orientation into the inverse kinematics and subsequent PID control.

+• Develop an inverse kinematics algorithm that accounts for joint boundaries.